Custom 404 Error Pages for Joomla - The Right Way

 Just that in the middle of a white background.

-It makes its point in two words.
+It makes its point in the first two words, and they can't be missed.
 That may be all the visitor needs.
-It explains the situation.
+It then goes on to explain the situation.
 It offers a contact option if it’s a big issue for the visitor.
 It explains a little more in case they are needing reassurance and to explain that these types of errors are reported automatically.
 It offers useful ways to continue browsing the site and find what they’re looking for.
 Importantly, it reinforces the main point of this particular website, which is to encourage visitors to contact the team with their needs.

 More could be done, but that’s what the rest of the website is already for.
 Point the user in the direction of whatever the site offers that is likely to be useful to them, without trying to do too much.
 Three or four links at most.
 And stop.
 Keep it simple.